 We put sustainability at the heart of our forestry policies and practices so that we can realise the full potential of the countries' woodlands as economic, environmental and social resources.
 Where improvement is required, it is our responsibility to guide and encourage the changes, and to ensure these fit with the international commitments we have made on sustainable forest management.

 What this means to us

 Every Forestry Commission woodland in England has been assessed against the UK Woodland Assurance Standard (UKWAS) by an independent auditor.
-As a result, our woodlands now carry the Forest Stewardship Council® (FSC®) stamp of approval - This makes us the largest supplier of FSC® certified round timber in the UK.
+As a result, our woodlands now carry the Forest Stewardship Council® (FSC®) stamp of approval - This makes us the largest supplier of FSC® certified round timber in England.
 In recognition of this work, the World Wildlife Fund (WWF) awarded us the prestigious ‘Gift to the Earth’ award.

 Our forests are certified by the Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification™ (PEFC™).
 These certifications underline the sustainable management practices we employ to take care of our forests and to provide products such as timber, Christmas trees and venison.
 The management of all the land in our care is done in such a way as to maintain biodiversity and natural ecological processes, as well as being socially and economically beneficial.